 As a community that studies and appreciates the Earth we walk on and the landscapes around us, we must be mindful of and acknowledge those who have tended and lived on this land before us and still reside here today.
 We recognize that UC Santa Barbara currently occupies the unceded lands of the Coastal Chumash people, the traditional inhabitants and custodians of this territory.
 Among many lessons the Chumash can teach us, the principles of balance, sustainability, respect for, and relationship with, our natural environment are particularly urgent and inspiring today.

 Faculty JEDI Committee

 The Departmental Committee on Justice, Equity, Diversity and Inclusion, chaired by Professors Kristin Morell and Zach Eilon, is composed of faculty and staff driven to bring about change for greater justice, equity, diversity and Inclusion in our department and the geosciences in general.
 It works in concert with the Student DEI Committee.
-Professors Robin Matoza and Matt Rioux serve as the department’s Graduate Diversity Officers, serving as liaisons between the Department and the campus and advocate for individuals on JEDI issues.
+Our department's Diversity Advocates serve as liaisons between the Department and the campus and advocate for individuals on JEDI issues.
 Professor Rioux is the Diversity Advocate for undergraduate students.
 Professor Morell is the Diversity Advocate for graduate students.
 Professor Wyss is the Diversity Advocate for faculty, lecturers, researchers, and post-docs.

 Student JEDI Council